SarvarKh/ofn-wiki/Development-Environment-Setup:-Ubuntu.md

 ## Intro
-This guide will help you set up a development environment for OFN on Ubuntu (tested with 14.04 Precise Pangolin).
+This guide will help you set up a development environment for OFN on Ubuntu (tested with 14.04 Trusty Tahr).

 ## Step 1.
 Install supporting packages